-The Phillies now run three true ace starting pitchers at other teams: Roy Halladay, Cole Hamels, Roy Oswalt.
+The Phillies now run three true ace starting pitchers at other teams: Roy Halladay, Cole Hamels, and Roy Oswalt.
 The odds that all three will lose their respective turn through the rotation are long.
 The odds that will happen twice in a row are even longer.

 Most teams want to have what is known as an 'ace', or a 'stopper'.
 A true 'ace' is a top-of-the-line starting pitcher, one of the perhaps twenty best starters in the entire game.

 Keeping slumps from getting lengthy increases the odds over time that your club will stay in contention.
 What the Phillies now have with their 'Big Three' are three aces, three stoppers.
 This not only decreases the odds of a slump, it also increases the odds of the Phillies win more often than not.

-Winning 3 out of 5 means that you go 3-2, and do that over 150 games and your record is 90-60 with a dozen left to play.
+Winning three out of five means that you go 3-2.
+Do that over 150 games and your record is 90-60 with a dozen left to play.
 That is going to be enough to get you into the playoffs the vast majority of seasons.

 Last night, Halladay took the hill in New York against the Mets.
 The Phillies by any measure have slumped in the Big Apple this season.
 They had not yet scored there this season, and had wasted a gem by Hamels the night before in a 1-0 loss.

-Oswalt and Hamels records are not as good, but Oswalt with mostly Houston and Hamels here in Philly have been two of the least-supported pitchers in the game.
+Oswalt and Hamels records are not as good.
+However, Oswalt mostly with Houston and Hamels here in Philly have been two of the least-supported pitchers in the game.
 Oswalt has a 3.34 ERA and a 1.12 WHIP with 134 strikeouts in 148 innings.
 Hamels has a 3.33 ERA with a 1.23 WHIP, and 157 batters over 154 innings.

 Hamels figure is 14 of 24 starts, Oswalt is at 17 of 23 starts.
-Between the three of them total, that means 50 of their 72 starts have been quality enough to give their team a better than average chance of winning.
-In many cases, those starts have actually been better than the minimum 6 innings and 3 earned runs allowed.
+Between the three of them, that means 50 of their 72 starts have been quality enough to give their team a better than average chance of winning.
+In many cases, those starts have actually been better than the minimum six innings and three earned runs allowed.

 This is what Atlanta will be up against as they try to hold off the Phils for the rest of August and through September into early October.
 The Phils will keep the pressure on as they run out quality starters for most every game the rest of the way.

-Barring injuries to any of the 'Big Three' and with reasonable results from Blanton and Kendrick, the Phillies are now slump-proof.
+Barring injuries to any of the 'Big Three', and with reasonable results from Blanton and Kendrick, the Phillies are now slump-proof.
 With control of their contracts for at least the next couple seasons, the Phillies should remain contenders for the foreseeable future as well.